If you’ve been thinking about going to Jordan, now is the time to do it!

 As always, we would encourage travelers to get themselves informed by doing research ahead of time.

-Visiting an official site such as the U.S. Department Of State to see if there are any travel warnings is a good example of some preparation.
+Visiting an official site such as the U.S. Department of State to see if there are any travel warnings is a good example of some preparation.

 While we had limited contact with the people of Jordan, those that we met in our three days there were genuine and welcoming.